 Nowadays, the magnets found in the big tourist destinations are, more often than not, mass produced in China.
 However, I often make it a point to seek out the stuff that’s locally made.
 They’re authentic, often made from materials found locally and it’s a small contribution to the local handicraft industry.

-I currently have more than a hundred of them, I think!
+I currently have more than a hundred of them – nowadays, when I travel, I limit myself to 1-2 fridge magnets!
+Haha!
 As a special tribute to the ubiquitous fridge magnet, I’ve compiled a photo essay of some of my favourites.
 Long live the fridge magnet! 🙂

 PS/If you’re a collector of fridge magnets, you might like to check out the Velvet Escape magnet collection.

-See also: The Ubiquitous Fridge Magnet: Readers’ Favourites.
-I’ve also turned some of my favourite photos into fridge magnets.
-View the Velvet Escape fridge magnet collection in the panel below.
+Over the years, I’ve turned some of my favourite travel photos into fridge magnets.
+View the Velvet Escape fridge magnet collection.